naomiTak/naomiTak/README.md

 ### Hi there 👋
 I'm Naomi.
-I have worked as a software engineer in Japan.
+I have worked as a software engineer in Japan for 6 years.

+🌱 I’m currently learning node.js, Typescript and Next.js.

-work experience
+Work experience
 ---
 - custmaizing sales managiment system
 VB.Net